 - Pricing.
-From April 2016, the entrance fee will be at PHP 1,400 per person for a group of 7-14 pax.
+Please send me a message on Facebook on updated rates.
 They are accompanied by a park ranger (guide).
 Included in the entrance fee is a complimentary snack comprised of a tuna sandwich and lemongrass drink.

 - Reservation.
 Only 4 groups are allowed to enter daily.
 Walk-ins are not welcome.
 Reservation, at this time, is months-long in advance.
 A deposit of 50% is also required to secure your spot.
 Email email@example.com to book your trip.

 Masungi Georeserve’s discovery trail is a circuit around the conservation area.
 It features not only natural rock formations and thick forestry.
 It also has man-made trails of ropes and wires.
 Fear not if you feel you cannot conquer the rope trails.
 There are alternative trails on the ground.
 Here are some of their famous landmarks:

 - Sapot is a circular web of steel ropes over a collection of limestone rocks.
 Laguna Lake is on sight.